 Young and unmarried mothers may be ostracized by their families.
 A mother and baby support facility can assist them in their early days together.
 This can be enhanced with counselling to the grandparents and extended family.
 This is a much shorter intervention which keeps families together at less cost and without harm to the child.

 Hasty deinstitutionalisation, without properly thought out alternatives, can be detrimental.

 Family-based support services are not only considered better for the social, physical and cognitive development of children but they cost significantly less to run than institutions.

-Here are three broad studies into institutional care and the reasons why community and family support is much better.
+Here are four broad studies into institutional care and the reasons why community and family support is much better.
 These reports are a good place to start.